Sl-Sanda-Ru/Sl-Bomber/README.md

 **Notice:**

-To use the bomber type the following commands in Termux:
+To Use the bomber type the following commands in Termux:
 ```
 pkg install git
 pkg install python